An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Convergence and Regret Analysis for the Actor-Critic Algorithm

-where $\hat{\theta}_{t,s,a}$ is a random variable that lies on the line segment joining $\theta^*$ and $\hat{\theta}_{t-1}$.
-The boundedness of $r(s,a)$ together with Theorem \ref{theory_actor} imply the following corollary. \begin{corollary} The expected regret $U(T)$ of the actor-critic algorithm \ref{ac} is $O(\sqrt{T})$. \end{corollary} Readers familiar with contextual bandit literature may wish to compare the above regret bound with the regret bounds for LinUCB (\cite{chu2011contextual}) and for Thompson sampling (\cite{agrawal2013thompson}).
+Readers familiar with contextual bandit literature may wish to compare the above regret bound with the regret bounds for LinUCB (\cite{chu2011contextual}) and for Thompson sampling (\cite{agrawal2013thompson}).
 There are at least three differences between our framework and those considered in LinUCB and Thompson sampling papers.
 First, we parameterize explicitly both the policy class as well as the expected reward.
 These two papers parameterize the expected reward which then implicitly implies a parameterized deterministic policy class.
 As a result, our optimal policy is the policy that maximizes the regularized average reward over our explicitly defined policy class; however their optimal policy is the policy that maximizes the unregularized average reward.
 Second, we restrict our policy class to be stochastic whereas their implicitly defined policy class is composed of deterministic policies.
 Lastly, the setting considered here is more restrictive in that we assume contexts are i.i.d. whereas these papers allows for arbitrary contexts as long as the conditional mean of the reward in any context is linear in the context features.